ouhammmourachid/cv-insight/README.md

 - [rachid ouhammou](https://github.com/ouhammmourachid).
 - youssef kimit.
 - oussama hrita.
-as part of a a pproject for the AI competition.
+As part of a a pproject for the AI competition.
 It is licensed under the MIT License.

 ## Contact